astronomer/docs/astro/cli/get-started.md

 - **Postgres:** Airflow's metadata database
 - **Webserver:** The Airflow component responsible for rendering the Airflow UI
 - **Scheduler:** The Airflow component responsible for monitoring and triggering tasks
 - **Triggerer:** The Airflow component responsible for running Triggers and signaling tasks to resume when their conditions have been met.
-The Triggerer is used exclusively for tasks that are run with [deferrable operators](deferrable-operators.md)
+The triggerer is used exclusively for tasks that are run with [deferrable operators](deferrable-operators.md)

 ## Step 5: Access the Airflow UI